polterguy/phosphorusfive/core/p5.webapp/system42/components/common-windows/show-lambda/README.md

 Showing the current Hyperlambda
 ========

-This folder creates a small debug helper window, that displays the currently evaluated Hyperlambda stack - Or, parts of it.
+This folder creates a small debug helper window, that displays the currently evaluated Hyperlambda stack, or parts of it it you wish.
+Example of usage can be found below.

 ```
 _foo